coleifer/peewee/docs/peewee/api.rst

         For an in-depth guide to using window functions with Peewee, see the :ref:`window-functions` section.

-    .. py:attribute:: CURRENT_ROW

-        Reference to current row for use in start/end clause.

     .. py:attribute:: RANGE

-        Specify the use of *RANGE* for the window ``frame_type``.
-For more information, see :ref:`window-frame-types`.

     .. py:attribute:: ROWS
+    .. py:attribute:: GROUPS

-        Specify the use of *ROWS* for the window ``frame_type``.
-For more information, see :ref:`window-frame-types`.
+        Specify the window ``frame_type``.
+See :ref:`window-frame-types`.

+    .. py:attribute:: CURRENT_ROW

+        Reference to current row for use in start/end clause or the frame exclusion parameter.

+    .. py:attribute:: NO_OTHERS
+    .. py:attribute:: GROUP
+    .. py:attribute:: TIES

+        Specify the window frame exclusion parameter.

     .. py:staticmethod:: preceding([value=None])